MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-using.md

 Kusto.Explorer includes a powerful script mode that enables you to write, edit, and run ad-hoc queries.
 The script mode comes with syntax highlighting and IntelliSense, so you can quickly ramp-up your knowledge of the Kusto Query Language.

-This section describes how to run basic queries in Kusto.Explorer and how to add parameters to your queries.
+This section describes how to run basic queries in Kusto.
+Explorer and how to add parameters to your queries.

 ## Basic queries